When people talk about “aging gracefully,” they’re usually referring to physical appearance. But you can also have a gracefully aging mind.

 “As we get older, when we see declines in memory and other skills, people tend to think that’s part of normal aging,” Kramer says in the UCSF blog post.
 “It’s not.
 It doesn’t have to be that way.”

-That’s backed up by research previously reported by Money Talks News showing that aerobic exercise and resistance training improve cognitive abilities regardless of frequency, and that obesity has the opposite effect.
+That’s backed up by research previously reported by Money Talks News showing that aerobic exercise and resistance training improve cognitive abilities regardless of frequency.

 5. Learn something new